Why Is My Dump Cake Still Powdery?

 Can I Use Fresh Fruit Instead of Canned?

-Yes, you can use fresh fruit instead of canned.
-However, keep in mind that fresh fruit may release more juice, so you might need to adjust the baking time or add a bit more cake mix to account for the extra moisture.
+Yes, fresh fruit can be used instead of canned.
+However, fresh fruit may release more juice, so you might need to adjust the baking time or add more cake mix to account for the extra moisture.

 Conclusion

-By understanding the common issues that affect dump cakes and applying the right techniques and tools, you can consistently make delicious, moist desserts.
+You can consistently make delicious, moist desserts by understanding the common issues that affect dump cakes and applying the proper techniques and tools.
 Whether you stick with the traditional recipe or try creative variations, the key is ensuring proper moisture, mixing, and the right ingredients.
-With a little practice and the expert tips provided here, you’ll be able to bake dump cakes that everyone will love.
+With a bit of practice and the expert tips provided here, you can bake dump cakes that everyone will love.
 Ready to bake?
 Get started with these methods and enjoy the perfect dump cake every time!